emqx/emqx-docs/en_US/gateway/ocpp.md

 2. Then you will be directed to the **Listeners** tab, where EMQX has pre-configured a Websocket listener on port `33033`.
 Click **Next** again to confirm the setting.
 3. Then click the **Enable** button to activate the OCPP Gateway.

-Upon completing the gateway activation process, you can return to the **Gateways** page and observe that the OCPP Gateway now displays an **Enabled** status.
+Upon completing the gateway activation process, you can return to the **Gateways** page and see that the OCPP Gateway now displays an **Enabled** status.

 <img src="./assets/ocpp-enabled.png" alt="OCPP gateway enabled" style="zoom:50%;" />

-In EMQX 5.0, OCPP gateways can be configured and enabled through the Dashboard.

 The above configuration can also be configured with HTTP API: